tuupola/php-docker-k8s/caddy-apache/README.md

 You can either run with docker compose for development.

 ```
-$ docker compose build
-$ docker compose up
+$ docker compose up --build
 ```

 Or as a docker stack which is a more production like setup.
-The stack has instances of PHP 8.1 as an Apache module load balanced by Caddy.
-Single MariaDB instance also in the swarm.
+The stack has a single MariaDB instance and three instances of PHP 8.1 as an Apache module load balanced by Caddy.

 ```
-$ docker compose build
 $ docker stack deploy -c stack.yaml slim
 ```